 Resume padding is often defined as when a candidate includes false or extremely exaggerated information on their resume in the hopes of increasing their chances of getting hired for a job.
 It’s becoming more common for prominent people, from coaches to politicians, to get caught stretching the truth regarding past work.
 These illustrative cases should serve as ethical examples to remind us that lying on your resume is huge no-no.

 We live in an age of instantaneous information.
-A quick Google search or phone call can confirm or disprove anything you put on your resume.
+A quick Google search, phone call, or background check can confirm or disprove anything you put on your resume.
 That being said, you also don’t want to sell yourself or your achievements short.
 So how do you confidently tout your qualifications without misrepresenting the facts?
 How do you effectively sell yourself without selling your soul in the process?
 We have four ways to pad your resume that won’t compromise your conscience.

 Almost everyone has volunteered at some point, so remember to include these often-overlooked experiences on your resume.
 Make a list of things you have done, even if they were one-offs.
 Start a GoFundMe for a friend in need or coordinate a donation drive for a cause about which you feel strongly.
 It doesn’t seem like a big deal, but it illustrates your proactive nature, leadership ability and organizational skills.
 It also demonstrates a healthy concern for your community and those in need.

 Include ongoing volunteer engagements in the same manner as you would a job.
 If you have several of these, think about dedicating a unique section in your resume to your volunteering experience.
 Padding your resume with these volunteer experiences is perfectly fine, as long as all the information you include is true.
 Make sure you list your accomplishments and responsibilities just as you would with any other job roll.
 If you had a supervisor in any of these roles, request to use them as a reference or even ask them to compose a recommendation letter on your behalf.